jymot/MHttp/README.md

  * MAIN -- Callback will be called in Android's main thread (UI thread).
  * BACKGROUND -- Callback will be called in a background thread.
 That is, work on the request thread(okhttp thread).

+Now you can make your own thread.
+Only need to implement java.util.concurrent.Executor, and set it to your request.

 ###Contact Me
 - Email:  magician.of.technique@aliyun.com